A Benchmark Library for Distributed Power System Analysis and Optimization: DPLib: Benchmark Test Cases

-\subsection{Case: \textnormal{pglib\_opf\_case4661\_sdet}}

-The \textnormal{pglib\_opf\_case4661\_sdet} dataset is a large-scale synthetic power system model with 4,661 buses.
-It was created using the Sustainable Data Evolution Technology tool and is publicly available through the eGRID Data portal.
-This model is part of the PGLib OPF v19.05 benchmark suite and is provided in the public domain to support research in scalable and realistic power system analysis.

-\begin{sloppypar} The \textnormal{pglib\_opf\_case4661\_sdet} benchmark system was partitioned into fourteen electrically coherent regions using the proposed graph-based spectral clustering methodology.
-Before partitioning, the original bus numbering in the MATPOWER data was reordered to enable consistent and systematic region assignment.
-The underlying graph representation of the network was verified to be fully connected, ensuring that all components were eligible for inclusion in the partitioning process.
-After 10 iterations, the algorithm identified an optimal clustering configuration with 14 regions and 284 inter-regional tie-lines.
-The reference (slack) bus, originally located at bus 2625 in the MATPOWER data, was assigned to Region 3 (denoted as \textnormal{mpc\_regionR3}).

-A validation step was performed after partitioning to confirm the structural integrity of the distributed dataset.
-It verified that all 4661 buses, 5997 branches, and 1176 generators from the original MATPOWER case were successfully preserved and assigned across the generated regional files.
-The partitioned data has been saved in both \textnormal{.mat} and script-based \textnormal{.m} formats under the name \textnormal{pglib\_opf\_case4661\_sdet\_14regions}.
-A visual summary of the multi-regional topology is presented in Fig.~\ref{fig:case4661_partition}.
-Subsequently, the distributed DC OPF and AC OPF solvers were executed on the partitioned system, and their convergence characteristics are shown through the worst primal residual plots in Figs.~\ref{fig:case4661_dcopf_residual} and~\ref{fig:case4661_acopf_residual} with \(\rho=4000\). \end{sloppypar}
+\subsection{Case pglib\_opf\_case4661\_sdet}

+The system \texttt{pglib\_opf\_case4661\_sdet} is a large-scale synthetic model developed using the Sustainable Data Evolution Technology (SDET) framework.
+With 4661 buses and dense connectivity, it reflects realistic large area transmission dynamics.
+The system is divided into 14 regions connected by 284 tie-lines.
+The partitioned structure is shown in Fig.~\ref{fig:topo_4661}.